Sceptre

 The Sceptre is thought to have been a gift to James IV from Pope Alexander VI in 1494.
 Along with the Crown of Scotland and the Sword of State, it is part of the Honours of Scotland – Scotland’s Crown jewels.
 The priceless treasures, all objects of immense significance, are on display at Edinburgh Castle.
 The Honours of Scotland are the oldest Crown jewels in Britain and among the oldest in Europe.

-The Sceptre is an example of High Renaissance Italian craftsmanship.
-Its finial (head), formed from a globe of polished rock crystal, is held up by stylised dolphins and three figures.
-These depict St Andrew, St James and the Virgin Mary.
+The Sceptre’s finial (head) is formed from a globe of polished rock crystal, held up by stylised dolphins and three figures.
+These depict St Andrew, St James the Great and the Virgin Mary.
 On top of the crystal globe sits a gold orb, capped with a single large pearl.
-The silver gilt rod is hexagonal in shape and has three divisions.
-Thistles and fleurs-de-lis are engraved on the rod.

-But the Honours of Scotland have also had a turbulent time.
-They were removed from Edinburgh Castle and hidden from 1651 to 1660 to keep them from Oliver Cromwell’s army.
 In 1707, following the Act of Union between England and Scotland, they were locked in a chest and sealed away.
-It was only in 1818 that Sir Walter Scott, the famous novelist, rediscovered the Honours.
+In 1818 Sir Walter Scott, the famous novelist, rediscovered the Honours.

 The Sceptre is on loan from the Commissioners for the Keeping of the Regalia.